Justin Bieber Back On Instagram After Selena Gomez Fight, Posts First Post

 Vogue writes that the “lol” in Gomez’s comment seems to be included in a negative spirit.

-By adding that “lol” after the word “girlfriend,” Selena too seemed to be questioning whether Justin should be dating Sofia, who was only seventeen.
+By adding that “lol” after the word “girlfriend,” Selena too seemed to be questioning whether Justin should be dating Sofia, who was only 17.

 Fans were whipped into a frenzy when Selena posted her remarks, and #SelenaEndedJustinParty started trending on Twitter.